Edge-weighted Online Stochastic Matching Under Jaillet-Lu LP: Introduction

 A common framework of the online algorithms is to solve an LP to get a fractional matching which upper-bounds the offline optimal solution, and then use the fractional solution to guide the online strategy.
 The online competitiveness is then measured against the LP relaxation.
 In particular, the LP proposed by Jaillet and Lu \cite*{jaillet2014online} is quite useful for two-choices algorithms (which most previous algorithms are) in the sense that it limits the case that an online vertex type is mostly matched to one offline vertex in the fractional solution, forcing most online vertices to have at least two choices. \emph{Under Jaillet-Lu LP}, \cite*{huang2022power} provided both a lower bound and an upper bound of the same ratio $0.706$\footnote{The exact value is $1 - \frac{1}{1-\ln 2} \big( \frac{1}{2e} - \frac{\ln 2}{e^2} \big)$.} for unweighted, vertex-weighted and free-disposal edge-weighted settings.

-The edge-weighted setting was known to be \emph{strictly} harder than the above settings \cite{huang2022power}.
-Recently, \cite*{yan2024edge} beat the $1-\frac1e$ bound with a competitive ratio of $0.645$ by extending the Suggested Matching algorithm to have different strategies in $3$ different time periods. \cite*{qiu2023improved} improved the ratio to $0.650$ by increasing the number of periods to $5$.
+The edge-weighted setting was known to be \emph{strictly} harder than the above settings due to an upper bound of $0.703$ \cite{huang2022power}.
+Recently, \cite*{yan2024edge} beat the $1-\frac1e$ bound with a competitive ratio of $0.645$ by extending the Suggested Matching algorithm to have different strategies in $3$ different time periods. \cite*{qiu2023improved} improved the ratio to $0.650$ by using $5$ periods.
 Both algorithms still use the trivial strategy from Suggested Matching in more than half of the time.
-In contrast, instead of using several fixed strategies in different periods, the state-of-the-art Poisson Online Correlated Selection algorithm \cite{huang2022power} for unweighted/vertex-weighted settings has a strategy which smoothly changes over time.
+In contrast, instead of using several fixed strategies in different periods, the state-of-the-art Poisson Online Correlated Selection algorithm \cite{huang2022power} for unweighted/vertex-weighted settings has a strategy that changes smoothly over time.
 A natural question arises: Can smoothly changed strategies help to further improve the competitive ratio in the edge-weighted setting?

 On the other hand, both algorithms \cite{yan2024edge,qiu2023improved} use the Jaillet-Lu LP relaxation.
 We know that the provably best ratio for online algorithms under Jaillet-Lu LP is $0.706$ in the other $3$ settings.
 What about the edge-weighted setting?